Dayton Criminal Defense Attorney

 Obtaining Justice For You in Dayton

-Our team of lawyers has over 20 years combined court room experience and believes in providing aggressive, dedicated and reliable legal counsel to all of your clients.
+You need to look for the top criminal lawyer in Dayton to help in your case.
+Our team of criminal defense lawyers has over 20 years combined court room experience and believes in providing aggressive, dedicated and reliable legal counsel to all of your clients.
 As former prosecutors and judges, our legal staff knows both sides of the legal system and can use this knowledge to your benefit.
 When you need a strong defense lawyer, contact our office for a free initial consultation.
 To learn more about our areas of practice, please read through the following links:

 Although many attorneys choose not to take on appeal cases, we know that many people are falsely accused of crimes.
 By appealing your case, you could get your conviction dropped.
 Read more on appeals.

 If a bench warrant has been issued against you, you should contact a Dayton criminal attorney as soon as possible.
 A bench warrant is issued when an individual fails to show up for their court date.
 Read more on bench warrants.

 Possession of even a small amount of drugs could lead to fees and the suspension of your driver's license.
 More serious drug charges can result in felony charges and time in prison.
 Read more on drug charges.

 If you were pulled over for suspected drunk driving, you could be accused of DUI or OVI.
 Not only could you be sentenced to jail time, but you could lose all driving privileges.
 Read more onDUI/OVI.